ev1stensberg/techblog/src/projects.md

 linkTitle: About
 ---

-This is the TechBlog of TeliaSonera
+This is the TechBlog of Telia Norway.